jnbolsen/homepage/README.md

 # Homepage
-This is a script to install and update homepage.
-It is similar to [ttek's homepage lxc scripts](https://community-scripts.github.io/ProxmoxVE/scripts?id=homepage), tailored for my personal use.
+These are scripts to install and update homepage.
+They are similar to [ttek's homepage lxc scripts](https://community-scripts.github.io/ProxmoxVE/scripts?id=homepage), tailored for my personal use.

 ## Prerequisites
 Below packages are installed: